Sladernimo/v-roleplay/IDEAS.md

 ---
 ### Fishing
 GTA 3 ... use the bat swing anim for casting line, and the crouch anim for applying bait.
+Use a press and hold key to cast a line to a custom distance.
+Show progress bar to indicate how far the line will be cast.
+Place a single-use particle effect on the water (distance to front of player) to show where the casted line hits.
+Use particle effects (plus small game message) to display a fish being hooked.
+Slowly move the particle effect to the player to show it being reeled in as the player holds the reel key.
+**This will need extra stuff added to keybinds system for duration key holding**